minte9/python-pages/main/basics/hello_world/exercises/readme.md

 1. Create a variable a and give it a value.
 2. What happens when you type a statement?
-3. Give an example of using the repetion operator
+3. Give an example of using the repetion operator.